5 fun and creative ways to delight in The Word

 - Since children and teens also love to color, this is a great activity to do as a family.

-- You can color in a Scripture coloring book, in a coloring Bible, or you can color in your own hand-lettering.
+- You can color in a Scripture coloring book, in a coloring Bible, or you can hand letter a verse, and then color it in.

 5. Creating various forms of art in your Bible (Bible Journaling)